UNIQUELY ENGINEERED WITH UNMATCHABLE PERFORMANCE

 The 12” BOCSH motor is incorporated in the cast aluminum rear wheel rim.

 It is rated as a 1490W continuous power motor but delivers 3600W peak power.
 All of this is possible at a torque of 150NM and it does not even produce any excess heat!
-The high efficiency of the motor means that it can roll down to 900W on a flat surface—while maintain the highest speed—thus ensuring low power consumption and an even longer range.
+The high efficiency of the motor means that it can roll down to 900W on a flat surface—while maintaining the highest speed—thus ensuring low power consumption and an even longer range.

 The most reliable indicator of motor efficiency is the relation between power and torque at every speed.
-The iTank delivers 100NM torque at 420RPM at continuous power of 1490W with 80% efficiency.
+The iTank delivers 100NM torque at 420RPM at a continuous power of 1490W with 80% efficiency.
 Translated, this means that the bike can handle a 22% incline hill with 40km/h speed when only 22Amps are drawn from the battery.
 This is only 40% of the total peak power this motor can deliver.
 This means that there is an additional 50NM of power remaining!

 Another advanced and unique feature of the iTank is the controller of the motor.
 Firstly, the bike is equipped with a FOC (Field Oriented Controller) based on a vector control algorithm with a sinusoidal output signal.